StraitsX/EIPs/EIPS/eip-pbmrc1.md

 1. This EIP makes no assumption on access control and under what conditions can a function be executed.
 It is the responsibility of the PBM Creator to determine what a user is able to do and the conditions by which a asset is consumed.

-2. The event notifies subscribers who are interested to learn whenever an asset is being used.
+2. The event notifies subscribers who are interested to learn whenever an PBM Token is being consumed.

 3. To keep it simple, this standard *intentionally* omits functions or events related to the creation of a consumable asset. because of XYZ

 4. Metadata associated to the consumables is not included the standard.
 If necessary, related metadata can be created with a separate metadata extension interface, e.g. `ERC721Metadata` from [EIP-721](./eip-721.md).
 Refer to [Opensea](https://docs.opensea.io/docs/metadata-standards) for an implementation example.

-5. MAYBE We choose to include an `address consumer` for `consume` function and `isConsumableBy` so that an NFT MAY be consumed for someone other than the transaction initiator.
+5. It is **OPTIONAL** to include an parameter `address consumer` for `consume` and `isConsumableBy` functions so that an NFT **MAY** be consumed for someone other than the transaction initiator.

-6. We choose to include an extra `_data` field for future extension, such as adding crypto endorsements.
+6. It is **OPTIONAL** to include an extra `_data` field to cater for future extension(s), such as adding crypto endorsements.

 ## Backwards Compatibility